lukasturcani/stk/docs/source/basic_examples.rst

     atom_count_db.put(polymer, polymer.get_num_atoms())

-These values will also be accessible in a later sesssion
+These values will also be accessible in a later session

 .. code-block:: python